 The Holy Spirit

-The Holy Spirit has the attributes of God, is equal to God and does things that only God does.
-Like God, the Holy Spirit is holy - so holy that it is just as sinful to insult the Holy Spirit as the Son of God (Hebrews 10,29).
-Blasphemy, blasphemy against the Holy Spirit is an unforgivable sin (Matthew 12,32).
-This means that the spirit is holy by nature and, unlike in the temple, it has been said to be holy.
+The Holy Spirit has the attributes of God, is identified with God and does works that only God does.
+Like God, the Spirit is holy - so holy that insulting the Holy Spirit is as serious a sin as trampling on the Son of God (Hebrews 10,29).
+The blasphemy of the Holy Spirit is one of the unforgivable sins (Matthew 12,31).
+This indicates that the spirit is holy in nature, that is, it is not only in the possession of a bestowed holiness, as was the case with the temple.

 Like God, the Holy Spirit is eternal (Hebrews 9,14).
-Like God, the Holy Spirit is everywhere (Psalm 139,7: 9).
+Like God, the Holy Spirit is omnipresent (Psalm 139,7: 10).
 Like God, the Holy Spirit is omniscient (1 Corinthians 2,10: 11-14,26; John).
-The Holy Spirit creates (Job 33,4; Psalm 104,30) and creates miracles (Matthew 12,28; Romans 15,18-19) and contributes to the work of God.
-Several passages designate the Father, Son and Holy Spirit as divine.
-In a discussion about spiritual gifts, Paul refers to the parallel constructions of the Spirit, Lord and God (1 Corinthians 12,4: 6).
-He ends his letter with a three-part prayer (2 Corinthians 13,14).
-Peter starts a letter in another three-part form (1 Peter 1,2).
-While these examples are not evidence of the unity of the Trinity, they support this idea.
+The Holy Spirit creates (Job 33,4; Psalm 104,30) and makes miracles possible (Matthew 12,28:15; Romans 18, 19) by doing the work of God in his service.
+In several Bible passages, father, son and the Holy Spirit are described as equally divine.
+In a passage on "the gifts of the Spirit", Paul places "the" one Spirit, the "one" Lord and the "one" God side by side (1 Cor.
+12,4-6).
+He closes a letter with a three-part prayer formula (2 Corinthians 13,13).
+And Peter opens a letter with another three-part formula (1 Peter 1,2).
+This is not evidence of unity, but it does support it.

-The baptismal formula reinforces the sign of such unity: "Baptize it in the name of the Father and the Son and the Holy Spirit" (Matthew 28:19).
-The three have a name, which indicates being a being, when the Holy Spirit does something, God does it.
+When the Holy Spirit does something, God does it.
 When the Holy Spirit speaks, God speaks.
-When Ananias lied to the Holy Spirit, he lied to God (Acts 5: 3-4).
-Peter says that Ananias lied not to a representative of God, but to God himself.
-People are not lying to impersonal power.
+When Ananias lied to the Holy Spirit, he lied to God (Acts 5,3: 4).
+As Peter says, Ananias lied not only to God's representative, but to God himself.
+You cannot "lie" to an impersonal force.

 - The spirit lives (Romans 8,11:1; 3,16 Corinthians)